 Attorney General Jeff Sessions made headlines on Tuesday, when it was reported that he was interviewed last week as part of FBI Special Counsel Robert Mueller's Russia probe.

-Read on for a timeline of Sessions’ involvement with President Trump’s campaign and the Russia election.
+Read on for a timeline of Sessions’ involvement with President Trump’s campaign and the Russia probe.

 June 16, 2015 – Donald Trump officially announces his candidacy for president at an event in Manhattan.

 February 28, 2016 – Sessions endorses Trump at a rally in Alabama, becoming the first senator to do so.